Orange-OpenSource/hurl/docs/manual/hurl.md

 Use the specified proxy.

+### --proxy-header <HEADER> {#proxy-header}

+Sends extra header to include in the request when sending HTTP to a proxy

+This is a cli-only option.

 ### --repeat <NUM> {#repeat}

 Repeat the input files sequence NUM times, -1 for infinite loop.
 Given a.hurl, b.hurl, c.hurl as input, repeat two